sadockofori/sadockofori/README.md

 - 👋 Hi, I’m @sadockofori
-- 👀 I’m interested in mobile app and web development
+- 👀 I’m interested in data science
 - 🌱 I’m currently learning data analytics
-- 💞️ I’m looking to collaborate on any web and data analytics project
+- 💞️ I’m looking to collaborate on any data analytics project
-- 📫 How to reach me , you can reach via email:
+- 📫 How to reach me , you can reach via email: oforisadock@gmail.com

 <!---
 sadockofori/sadockofori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.